Clinical Trials and Evidence Synthesis

 - Contribute to evidence-based healthcare and promote the use of evidence in healthcare policy and practice

 - Provide leadership in promoting consumer involvement in health research

 - Provide a supportive and positive work environment

-The track offers pre-doctoral and post-doctoral training within the Department of Epidemiology.
-Students participate in coursework and activities offered by the track including journal clubs, seminars/speaker series, and research-in-progress meetings.
-Further information on the track may be obtained through Dr. Stephan Ehrhardt (firstname.lastname@example.org), director of the track.
+The track includes offers pre-doctoral and post-doctoral training within the Department of Epidemiology.
+Students participate in coursework and activities offered by the track including journal clubs and research-in-progress meetings, as well as a monthly seminar series offered through the Center for Clinical Trials and Evidence Synthsis.